stevedekorte/strvct.net/README.md

 #### Auto Collapsing and Expanding

-Master-Detail views, which have the detail view on the right, follow the policy of collapsing the left most master views until there is space for the remaining views.
+Master-Detail views, which have the detail view on the right, have the policy of collapsing/expanding the left most master views until there is space for the remaining views.
 This allows for responsive and efficient use across a very wide range of window/display sizes.

 ### Nesting